NingJS in Numbers

 We’re really excited to finish up the final touches on NingJS and getting ready for next year.
 Slides are on the NingJS website and videos are available to watch on the NingJS website.

 Thank you to all the participants, sponsors and speakers for supporting the JS community in China, we look forward to seeing you at next year’s JS Conf China.
-Be the first to know about 2017 JS Conf China by subscribing to the Wiredcraft blog or the JS Conf mailing list.
+Be the first to know about 2017 JS Conf China by subscribing to the Wiredcraft blog.

 Conference season in China isn’t over yet, in just a few short weeks Wiredcraft is organizing the biggest design event in China the UI/UX Conf.
 Look forward to seeing you all there.